I am currently a PhD student

 The number of jury members is between 4 and 8.
 It is composed of :

-- at least half of the members must be from outside the ED and the candidate's institution of registration (subject to the specific provisions relating to international co-supervision of the thesis);
+• at least half of the members must be from outside the ED and the candidate's enrolment institution (subject to the specific provisions relating to international co-supervision of theses);

 Its composition should ensure, as far as possible, a balanced representation of women and men.

-They sign the defence report, which must however specify that the final decision was taken by the members of the jury, except for those involved in the direction of the thesis, the information sheet on your defence must be returned to the ED manager at least two weeks before the planned defence date.
+They sign the defence report, which must however specify that the decision was taken by the members of the jury, with the exception of those involved in supervising the thesis.

 Stage 3: The defence

-The defence can be held in partial videoconference.
+For ED 536, the defence can take place by videoconference.
+For ED 537, the defence may be held as a partial videoconference.
 The audiovisual service must be contacted by the doctoral student to set up the videoconference.

 On the day of the defence, the members of the jury designate a president from among themselves (a rank A staff member).
 The thesis director may not be chosen as president of the jury.